 There are 26 potential results on the exploration table, ranging from a Tavern where you can buy ale for your warband to improve their nerve in the next game or you uncover a nest of vipers you can use to add poison to your weapon.
 Again, just like the casualty table, we won’t reveal everything but here’s a preview of a couple of results…

 The exciting thing is that this is only the standard Vanguard table.
 As the game grows and we launch new supplements or campaigns, we can have location specific exploration results/equipment to tie into a particular theme.
+For example, in the Ice & Iron supplement, there’s a whole new table for finding treasure in the frozen wastes of the Winterlands.

 You can watch Andy from Blackjack Legacy giving his thoughts on the campaign mode below: